LeonamAnjos/react-cart-home-task/README.md

-# Element - Insurance Cart
+# Insurance Cart - Home Task

 ## How to Install